jonescompneurolab/hnn-core/doc/how_to_create_releases.md

 - Unless said otherwise, these instructions assume you are in the "root" (aka top-level) directory of the `hnn-core` code repository.

-- Once you push a new version to TestPypi or Pypi, we CANNOT re-upload a different package to that same version.
+- Once you push a new version to TestPyPI or PyPI, we CANNOT re-upload a different package to that same version.
 That version will always, *permanently*, be attached to that specific package file.
-This is a security limitation of Pypi and cannot be bypassed.
+This is a security limitation of PyPI and cannot be bypassed.
 If you make a mistake and upload a broken package however, there is still a solution: uploading a newer version with a higher version number.
-You can always increment the `patch` part of the version, then follow the process again to have a new, fixed version pushed to both TestPypi and Pypi.
+You can always increment the `patch` part of the version, then follow the process again to have a new, fixed version pushed to both TestPyPI and PyPI.

 - Due to the rule we use to detect when to auto-publish packages ([see here](https://github.com/jonescompneurolab/hnn-core/blob/843ed4aaed5a09d46c49ce34b5b620ec112d4e5a/.github/workflows/publish-packages-on-tag.yml#L10)) *any* tag pushed to `upstream` that begins with `v` will cause the workflow to run.
-This means that any new version tag pushed to upstream will cause a package to be built, and the version of the code inside that commit (in `hnn_core/__init__.py`, NOT the tag itself!) will be used when uploading the package to Pypi.
-If that is a valid version that has not been used before, Pypi will accept and publish that package according to the version in question.
-Because versions are immutable on Pypi, this means that that version will NOT be available again!
+This means that any new version tag pushed to upstream will cause a package to be built, and the version of the code inside that commit (in `hnn_core/__init__.py`, NOT the tag itself!) will be used when uploading the package to PyPI.
+If that is a valid version that has not been used before, PyPI will accept and publish that package according to the version in question.
+Because versions are immutable on PyPI, this means that that version will NOT be available again!
 So, double- and triple-check before you push a tag!

 - The original "How to make a release" is [available here](https://github.com/jonescompneurolab/hnn-core/wiki/How-to-make-a-release), however it should be considered deprecated.
 It leaves out a few important steps (or suggests doing them out-of-order), and does not account for our new automatic Github-tag publishing workflow.